sccn/labstreaminglayer/doc/BUILD.md

 The only difference is that you need to `cd` to each submodule separately, create a build directory (`mkdir build`) and build liblsl / the app as described above.

+### Semi out of tree builds

+Semi out of tree builds build only a single app, but liblsl doesn't have to be precompiled because the liblsl source directory is included as a build target.
+These builds are preferable if you need to change / debug both the app and liblsl, but because compiling liblsl takes considerably longer than most apps you shouldn't do it for more than one app (see [in tree builds](#in-tree-builds-recommended) for that).

 ## Common CMake Options